EthanCutting/Ethan-Cutting/GNS3/GNS3-LAB01.md

 # GNS3 LAB 01 – Enterprise Network Setup

+This lab focuses on building a basic enterprise network in GNS3.
+It includes VLAN configuration, trunking, router-on-a-stick for inter-VLAN routing, DHCP for dynamic IP allocation, and NAT for internet access.
+The environment is validated using an Ubuntu host and extended with Python-based network automation.
+---
 ## Topology

 PC → Switch → R1 → R2 (ISP) → Internet